 In patients with relatively loose skin or sagging of the breast and/or downward pointing position of the nipples, often seen after pregnancy (see mommy makeovers) or weight loss, an augmentation with breast implants alone is not enough to result in nicely shaped and proportioned breasts.
 Breast implants are used in addition to a breast lift to reshape and lift the breasts at the same time as increasing the size and allowing the breasts to have a firmer and fuller feel and appearance.

 Although it does carry an element of an added risk to perform a breast lift together with breast augmentation and this risk rises if the implants chosen are larger than the breast tissues can safely accommodate and or if the patient had breast implants previously and placed above the pectoral muscles as the blood supply to the nipples become more tenuous as the implant is placed in between the muscle and the overlying breast tissue.
-I strongly recommend implants to be placed behind the pectoral muscle for many important reasons that will be discussed during your breast surgery consultation; one reason being the blood supply issue to the breast skin as well as to the nipples, among many other advantages including but not limited to a lower incidence of capsular contracture, a more natural appearance and feel specially for patients with smaller breasts, an easier and more accurate reading on mammograms and maximize the ability to breast feed.
+I strongly recommend implants to be placed behind the pectoral muscle for many important reasons that will be discussed during your breast surgery consultation; one reason being the blood supply issue to the breast skin as well as to the nipples, among many other advantages including but not limited to a lower incidence of capsular contracture, a more natural appearance and feel especially for patients with smaller breasts, an easier and more accurate reading on mammograms and maximize the ability to breastfeed.